California Bay Area Educator Job Description – Girls Leadership

 Girls Leadership equips girls with the skills to exercise the power of their voice.
 We work with girls, parents, caregivers, educators and coaches to ensure lasting impact by teaching the practices of assertive self-expression and strengthening emotional intelligence.

 Girls Leadership was founded in 2001 by bestselling author and girl-expert Rachel Simmons and educator Simone Marean.
-Together, they created a critically acclaimed program and curriculum that delivers workshops, a residential summer program, day camps and teacher training.
+Together, they created a critically acclaimed program and curriculum that delivers workshops, a residential summer program, and educator training.
 We are growing rapidly, driven by a three-year strategic plan to expand our work across lines of difference, such as race and class, to impact as many girls as possible.

 About the Position